penguinit0619/penguinit0619.github.io/content/post/202403/10/index.en.md

 +++
 author = "penguinit"
-title = "Getting to know SQLite Soul, part 1" date = "2024-03-24"
+title = "Learn about SQLite Soul Part 1" date = "2024-03-24"
 description = "I was looking at geeknews and saw an interesting open source project called SQLite Soul, so I thought I'd give it a try and post about it.
 It's a bit hands-on, so I'm splitting it into two posts because it can get long." tags = [